 In between these modes there are some other partially automatic modes.
 For many years, these have been the same across most cameras.
 There’s an aperture priority mode, where you set the aperture and the camera will set the shutter speed and ISO.
 There’s a shutter priority mode, where you set the shutter and the camera will set the aperture and ISO.

-Personally, I do most of my shooting in either aperture priority or full manual mode.
+Personally, I have always done most of my shooting in either aperture priority or full manual mode.
 Aperture priority means I can set the aperture to control depth of field, which is a key compositional tool for the photography I like to do.
 If I’m doing fast action photography, I’ll usually either shoot in shutter priority or manual.

 The EOS R5 has a mode that was new to me, known as “Fv”, or Flexible value mode.
 This was first introduced with the EOS R mirrorless camera, and is also on the R5 and R6.